shivangi0317/Assessment/README.md

 3. Try-catch blocks for all major operations
 4. Validation checks

-After successful run, you can query the database:
+After a successful run, you can query the database:

-Example: sql
+Example:

         SELECT sku_id, product_name, current_price
         FROM products
         WHERE is_free_shipping = TRUE
         LIMIT 10;